-MoMA ANNOUNCES THE 40th ANNIVERSARY OF NEW PHOTOGRAPHY, FEATURING ARTISTS FROM FOUR CITIES ACROSS THE GLOBE
+MoMA CELEBRATES THE 40th ANNIVERSARY OF THE NEW PHOTOGRAPHY SERIES WITH ARTISTS FROM FOUR MAJOR CITIES ACROSS THE GLOBE

-The Exhibition Will Bring Together Artists from Johannesburg, Kathmandu, New Orleans, and Mexico City Whose Work Reflects on Our Interconnected World
+Featuring Artists from Johannesburg, Kathmandu, New Orleans, and Mexico City Whose Work Reflects on Our Interconnected World

-NEW YORK, September 9, 2024-The Museum of Modern Art announces New Photography 2025, the 40th anniversary edition of MoMA's celebrated New Photography series.
-On view from September 14, 2025, through January 17, 2026, this exhibition will bring together a group of 13 international artists and collectives, from four different cities around the world, who are expanding the horizons of the photographic medium in the 21st century.
-Each at various stages in their careers, these artists will be presenting distinct bodies of work for the first time in New York.
+NEW YORK, July 10, 2025-The Museum of Modern Art presents New Photography 2025: Lines of Belonging, the 40th anniversary edition of MoMA's celebrated New Photography series.
+On view from September 14, 2025, through January 17, 2026, this exhibition brings together a group of 13 international artists and collectives, from four different cities around the world, who are expanding the horizons of the photographic field in the 21st century.
+Each at various stages in their careers, these artists are presenting distinct bodies of work for the first time in New York.
 Their creative contributions interweave personal narratives with structural, environmental, and colonial histories to consider forms of belonging that shape communities.
-New Photography 2025 is organized by Lucy Gallun, Curator, Roxana Marcoci, Acting Chief Curator and The David Dechman Senior Curator, Oluremi C. Onabanjo, The Peter Schub Curator, and Caitlin Ryan, Assistant Curator, Department of Photography.
+New Photography 2025: Lines of Belonging is organized by Lucy Gallun, Curator, Roxana Marcoci, Acting Chief Curator and The David Dechman Senior Curator, Oluremi C. Onabanjo, The Peter Schub Curator, and Caitlin Ryan, Assistant Curator, Department of Photography.